godanaemiru/lynnug.github.io/_posts/2014-10-27-Intro-to-TDD-python.md

 tags: [ code]
 comments: true
 ---
 I'm currently running our second cohort for our Women in Passion programme and I would like to introduce TDD to my students in a painless way.
 I believe TDD allows developers to think through their problem before writing the actual solution.
 In this way, a developer will be forced to think of the design of her solution and the different possible routes.
-I tend to fall in the trap alot of writing no tests and coming up with a solution that solves the problem in one way and yet there's different possible routes(which takes us to the topic of [test coverage](http://www.thoughtworks.com/insights/blog/are-test-coverage-metrics-overrated))
+I tend to fall in the trap alot of writing no tests and coming up with a solution that solves the problem in one way and yet there's different possible routes(which takes us to the topic of [test coverage](http://www.thoughtworks.com/insights/blog/are-test-coverage-metrics-overrated)) .
+I have been victim to this several times after even after attending two talks on testing at a software thoughtworks.

+I've learnt things tend to stick to my brain when I teach it to somebody , hopefully this works.

 ##For starters syntax for Unit Testing